stevendborrelli/function-deletion-protection-devel/README.md

   name: my-vpc
 ```

+The function monitors the Composite and all Composed resources.
+In this case since the label
-The function will generate a `ClusterUsage`
+is applied to a Cluster-scoped resource it will generate a `ClusterUsage`:

 ```yaml
 apiVersion: protection.crossplane.io/v1beta1